MJR009/BP_Jabukod/README.md

 All testing and development was done on an x86_64 machine using <b>Ubuntu 24.04.2 LTS</b> operating system.
 Correct functionality was verified on the `merlin` FIT VUT faculty server.

+## Profiling

+There are several programs, that were used from profiling the generated executable files:
+- `perf stat` - execution time in clock cycles
+- `/usr/bin/time` - a `time` extension used for measuring execution time of longer running programs in seconds.
+- `valgrind --tool=massif` and `ms_print` for measuring used stack memory.

+To semi-automize the generation of all necessary measurements for this thesis, a few bash scripts were created.
+These can be in the `/profiling` subdirectory, from which they also should be run.

 ## Syntax highlighting

 A part of this project is a custom extension for syntax highlighting of Jabukód files